Brooklyn Massage Therapy

 • The muscle doesn't want to lengthen

-• Stretching triggers resistance
+• Stretching triggers resistance rather than release

 • The nervous system stays on guard